yml/thumbnailer/README.md

 nsqthumbnailer
 ==============

-nsq based consumer that  generates thumbnails
+nsq based consumer that  generates thumbnails.

+## Nothing to see in there yet.